 The general line is that successful Scrum relies on the whole team signifying specific values based on the context.
 Without connections made on these values, the Scrum team can’t make their outcome sustainable and productive.

 Courage and Respect are significant aspects.
-As well as you require the ‘courage’ to face challenging problems, you need to ‘respect’ your team members to construct good bonding.
+As well as you require the ‘courage’ to face challenging problems, it would help if you respected’ your team members to construct good bonding.
 And these two can be values most demonstrated when a team tries to create valuable outcomes for the users.
-However, ‘focus’ can be the value shown when a team sets the goal of delivering the most critical feature before proceeding on to the next.
+However, ‘focus’ can be the value shown when a team sets the goal of delivering the most critical feature before proceeding to the next.
 Moreover, it reminisces about the team’s ‘commitment’ when it accomplishes the correct value through the suitable feature.

 To an Agile team’s success, the above are all significant.
 But, first, the team must feel safe enough and exhibit ‘openness’ to present their thoughts and try new things to help the whole team proceed in the right direction.